Areas of Practice:

 Stephanie is regularly instructed in trials and applications in the County Courts, High Court and Companies Court.
-She has advised and represented parties to a number of long running, high-value cases, involving complex issues of contract, standards of reasonable care and skill, agency, professional negligence, commercial tenancies, company law, insolvency, gifts, trusts and restitution.
+She has advised and represented parties to a number of long running, high-value cases, involving complex issues of contract, standards of reasonable care and skill, agency, professional negligence, commercial tenancies, company law, insolvency, gifts, trusts, restitution and consumer credit (including PPI claims).
 Stephanie has a particular interest in commercial fraud.

-• O v (1) C (2) B Ltd (2020): Led by Robert Deacon, currently representing the Defendants/Respondents to a claim, in which the Claimant asserts that she is entitled to 50% of a large number of properties acquired during the Claimant’s 20-year relationship with the First Defendant; and an unfair prejudice petition.The case concernsquestions of constructive trusts, partnership and proprietary estoppel between unmarried couples
+• O v (1) C (2) B Ltd (2020): Led by Robert Deacon, represented the Defendants/Respondents to a claim, in which the Claimant asserts that she is entitled to 50% of a large number of properties acquired during the Claimant’s 20-year relationship with the First Defendant; and an unfair prejudice petition.The case concerned questions of constructive trusts, partnership and proprietary estoppel between unmarried couples

-• S Ltd v B Ltd (2019): Currently instructed by the Defendant in a dispute between companies as to the construction of a number of Joint Venture agreements entered into between them and the validity and enforceability of a default interest provision.
+• S Ltd v B Ltd (2019): Represented the Defendant in a dispute between companies as to the construction of a number of Joint Venture agreements entered into between them and the validity and enforceability of a default interest provision.

 • Collins v Simonsen v (1) KNFH Ltd (2) Hill EWHC 2214 (QB): Represented Mr Collins (the donee), at trial and on appeal, in respect of an application for a ‘gift’ of £42,000 to be returned to Ms Simonsen (the donor).
 The matter in issue was whether the gift had been ‘perfected’, when it was paid to the letting agents handling Mr Collin’s lease, before Ms Simonsen changed her mind.
 The case demanded an in-depth analysis of the law on gifts and trusts; and required the court to balance competing equitable maxims.